It's just the steel... the wood... the motion.

 She gave me a file so I can finally put a new edge on the old maul.
 Notice the top corner, still a little blurry?
 Aeons ago I hit a rock and broke the corner clean off.
 It's been filed so many times since then that it's almost blended in.

-But when people tell me "you don't need a chopping block with a maul," um, no.
+But when people tell me "you don't need a chopping block with a maul," um.
+Yes, you do.

 Let's have some nostalgia for the rounds that last logger left for me.
 The one before him had dropped export timber then broke it, making it worth nothing but to be sawn into rounds for firewood.
 The logger left it all for me because I'd said I liked splitting, instead of taking away half to resell like he usually does.

-Most beautiful, big smooth rounds ever... that I had to leave behind.
+Most beautiful, big smooth rounds ever... and I had to leave them all behind.
 Sigh.

 "I wish he'd taken away the lot."